 Pickleball experts say that light-colored courts are more solar-reflective in hotter climates and more in demand.
 They state that a light grey court could be 40 degrees cooler than a dark shade court.
 Darker colors absorb more solar heat, making the court’s surface hotter.

-This can be a major problem in areas where temperatures are already high.
-By contrast, lighter colors reflect more of the sun’s rays, resulting in a cooler surface temperature.
+It can be a major problem in areas where temperatures are already high.
+By contrast, lighter colors reflect more sun rays, resulting in a cooler surface temperature.
 This can make a big difference for players who enjoy a cooler, more comfortable game.

-When choosing colors for your Pickleball court, consider using shades that contrast with the balls’ traditional yellow or lime green.
+When choosing colors for your Pickleball court, consider using shades contrasting with the balls’ traditional yellow or lime green.
 This will help make the game easier and more enjoyable for everyone involved.

 What is the Best Color for a Pickleball Court?